seastan/lotr-lcg-set-generator/README.md

 1. Clone this repo to a local folder.

-2. Make sure you already have a cards spreadsheet on Google Drive.
+2. Make sure you already have a cards spreadsheet on Google Sheets.
 If you don't, upload `Spreadsheet/spreadsheet.xlsx` from this repo as a template and fill in all the required data.
+You will also need to upload Google Apps scripts from `Spreadsheet/Code.gs`.
+After that, re-run `=SHEETS()` function from `A1` cell of the first `-` tab.

-3. Add the folder with the artwork to your own Google Drive to be able to sync it locally.
+3. Add the folder with the artwork to your Google Drive to be able to sync it locally.
 This feature is currently hidden on Google Drive UI, but may still be accessed by a shortcut (see https://support.google.com/drive/thread/35817359?hl=en).
 If this feature is removed completely, you will need to download updates to that folder manually.